APPLICATION DEADLINE HAS BEEN EXTENDED:

 CIHR STAGE News

-*** International Speaker Seminar Series (ISSS) *** Upcoming speaker: Dr. Matthew Freedman on Friday November 4th, 2016.
+*** International Speaker Seminar Series (ISSS) *** Upcoming speaker: Dr. Jeff Leek on Friday December 2nd, 2016.
 Click on the ISSS link for updates on upcoming seminars.

 CIHR STAGE is a formal and comprehensive training program in Genetic Epidemiology and Statistical Genetics, the first of its kind in Canada and one of few in the world.